williamseipp/notes/study_guide.md

 name = "will"

 indexing: name[0] # => "w"
-I can select substrings of a string by providing an index `0`

 slicing: name[0,2] # => "wi"
-or by providing both an index `0` and the desired length of the substring `2`

 negative indexes: name[-3] # => "i"

-in the same way that positive indexes start from the first 'letter' and move to the right, negative indexes also start from the same position but move to the left

 assigning elements: name[0] = "B", name # => "Bill"

 referencing a String by index returns the substring at the given index;